Do NSAIDS Provide Long-Term Pain Relief for Arthritis?

 While millions of Americans suffer from degenerative joint disease, osteoarthritis, or simply ‘arthritis’ as most people refer to it, there’s still a limited number of treatment options available.
 In fact, none of the available treatment options offer adequate results in terms of long-term pain management.
 For those suffering from arthritis, this is a difficult reality.

-In consultation with your treatment provider, you can discuss various options including acetaminophen (typically taken at maximum allowable doses around-the-clock of Tylenol Arthritis), NSAIDS or non-steroidal anti-inflammatory medications such as ibuprofen, topical NSAIDS (such as Voltaren Emulgel), COX-2 inhibitors (celecoxib or Celebrex is currently the only one available after others including valdecoxib (Bextra) and rofecoxib (Vioxx) were withdrawn from the market due to serious adverse cardiovascular events.
+In consultation with your doctor, you can discuss various options including acetaminophen (typically taken at maximum allowable doses around-the-clock of Tylenol Arthritis), NSAIDS or non-steroidal anti-inflammatory medications such as ibuprofen, topical NSAIDS (such as Voltaren Emulgel), COX-2 inhibitors (celecoxib or Celebrex is currently the only one available after others including valdecoxib (Bextra) and rofecoxib (Vioxx) were withdrawn from the market due to serious adverse cardiovascular events (source).

 In some cases, patients are forced to take low dose narcotic pain relievers though this option is controversial.
 Other options include intraarticular hyaluronic acid or corticosteroids.
 Injections of either are usually only options in those that have osteoarthritis is one or a few affected joints.
 Typically, injections in the knee joints are most common.